 If you have space, you'll also find many options for small raised beds or elevated gardens, available commercially, that fit well on a deck or patio.

 And don't forget to feed your plants.
 Because containers need frequent watering (even daily when it's hot outside), they tend to lose nutrients quickly.
 Use Miracle-Gro® Water Soluble Plant Food Vegetables and Herbs to keep your crops well-fed and productive.
 You can feed at the same time you water—no extra time required.

 Save Time with Patio Ready Plants

-The absolute easiest way to grow food on your deck or balcony is to start with one of Bonnie Plants’ Patio Ready options, which provide everything you need to start your own food garden—already planted up and ready to go.
-Just select your favorite caged plants, combo containers (think BBQ Herbs or Salad Greens), or hanging baskets, place them on your deck or patio, and you’re good to grow.
-True, you’ll still need to water, feed your plants, and harvest the crops, but we can show you how to do all that with our free Homegrown with Bonnie Plants app.
-No matter what kind of container you’re growing in, we’ll be like a garden expert in your pocket, helping you care for your container garden so it produces the best possible harvest.
+The absolute easiest way to grow food on your deck or balcony is to start with one of Bonnie Plants' Patio Ready options, which provide everything you need to start your own food garden—already planted up and ready to go.
+Just select your favorite caged plants, combo containers (think BBQ Herbs or Salad Greens), or hanging baskets, place them on your deck or patio, and you're good to grow.
+True, you'll still need to water, feed your plants, and harvest the crops, but we show you how to do all that on the plant tag.
+No matter what kind of container you're growing in, we'll be like a garden expert in your pocket, helping you care for your container garden so it produces the best possible harvest.
 So make your plans, check out your deck space, and let your imagination run wild.
-Soon you’ll be eating delicious, deck-grown food.
+Soon you'll be eating delicious, deck-grown food.
 Enjoy!